TitoLuce/Pinball-project-Box2D/README.md

 # Paroleball
-This is an university project made for Physics 2 of year 2 of Game Design and Development in the UPC.
+This is a university project made for Physics 2 of year 2 of Game Design and Development in the UPC.

 ## Differences with the main game.